square/intro-to-d3/z03-data-binding.md

 ## Transitions `selection.transition()`

-The key function <isindex></isindex> also important in case parts of our objects change -- if we change a count, then we can update the appropriate element without having to delete and re-add the element, we can update it in place.
+The key function is also important in case parts of our objects change -- if we change a count, then we can update the appropriate element without having to delete and re-add the element, we can update it in place.